PrincetonUniversity/PsyNeuLink/README.md

                      object for which the params should be used;  this can be one of the following:
                          kwInputStateParams:  will be used for the execute method of the mechanism's inputState(s)
                          kwOutputStateParams:  will be used for the execute method of the mechanism's outputState(s)
-                         kwMechanismParameterStateParams: will be used for the parameters of the mechanism's execute method kwExecuteMethodParams can also be specified for projections to any of the states above, by including kwExecuteMethodParams as an entry in one of the following dicts, that itself must be included in one of the kwMechanism<state_type>Params dicts listed above:
+                         kwParameterStateParams: will be used for the parameters of the mechanism's execute method kwExecuteMethodParams can also be specified for projections to any of the states above, by including kwExecuteMethodParams as an entry in one of the following dicts, that itself must be included in one of the kwMechanism<state_type>Params dicts listed above: